 1. Shows a large set of data in a single frame.

 The Harvey balls diagram can be used to show different types of data in a single slide or page itself.
 The data from large tables or sheets can be easily shown using a Harvey ball analysis, and the users will have a better understanding of them.
 For example, the sales percentage comparison of your company, along with your competitor, can be plotted easily on a Harvey ball.
 Moreover, the user doesn’t need to look at each column of the comparison matrix.
 All the necessary information is available on the Harvey ball diagram itself.
-And it will be easier for them to analyze the data.
+And it will be easier for them to analyze the data while ensuring data integrity.

 2. Assists in showcasing qualitative data.